-PRIMARY DEALER: A group of government securities dealers who submit daily include Securities and Exchange Commission (SEC)-registered securities broker/dealers, banks and a few unregulated firms.
+PRIMARY DEALER: A group of government securities dealers who submit daily reports of market activity and positions and monthly financial statements to the Federal Reserve Bank of New York and are subject to its informal oversight.
+Primary dealers include Securities and Exchange Commission (SEC)-registered securities broker/dealers, banks and a few unregulated firms.